What’s the difference between reconditioned or refurbished equipment and used equipment?

 Yes, with a model that uses a USB interface, set-up is similar to that of a computer.
-Most are “plug and play” and come with a DVD installation disk.
+Most are “plug and play”.

 How does scanning provide disaster recovery and security?

-Paper document can be lost, stolen, misfiled or destroyed by fire or water damage.
-The latter has become a more common in recent years.
+Paper documents can be lost, stolen, misfiled or destroyed by fire or water damage.
+The latter has become more common in recent years.
 Scanning your documents helps prevent data loss and loss from natural or manmade disasters.
 Electronic documents are easier to store and backup.

 What’s the difference between a PDF, TIFF, or JPEG file?